zeke-02/tinfoil-node/README.md

 # Tinfoil

-A secure OpenAI client wrapper for Node.js that verifies enclave attestation and certificate fingerprints.
+A Node.js wrapper around the OpenAI client that verifies enclave attestation and certificate fingerprints when using Tinfoil inference.

 ## Installation